 Students can enter a student exchange programme and study at a partner university abroad.
 The international mobility of the Faculty is mainly based on the European Higher Education Area which is coordinated by the Bologna Process.
 Most typically, students can enter the ERASMUS+ Programme.
 However, the Faculty is also developing international cooperation beyond the framework of the European programmes.

 This includes cooperation with partner universities in North America, Asia and the Middle East.
-More detailed information about formal exchange programmes such as ERASMUS+ and similar programmes or student mobility (e.g. conducting research for your Master's Thesis), including funding opportunities can be found in the Faculty Handbook in the section "Student Mobility", or in the "Current Outgoing Opportunities" section on the Faculty website.
-It is also possible to attend Summer Schools organised either by the Faculty institutes or in cooperation with foreign partners.
+More detailed information about formal exchange programmes such as ERASMUS+ and similar programmes or student mobility (e.g. conducting research for your Master's Thesis), including funding opportunities can be found in the Faculty Handbook in the "Current Outgoing Opportunities" section on the Faculty website.
+It is also possible to attend the Faculty institutes or in cooperation with foreign partners.